CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 of the "virtual host" inside RabbitMQ that you have reserved for all MailerQ related data.

-If you leave the `rabbitmq-setting` setting empty, MailerQ uses the "amqp://guest:guest@localhost/" default value.
+If you leave the "rabbitmq-setting" setting empty, MailerQ uses the "amqp://guest:guest@localhost/" default value.
 This default only works if you run RabbitMQ and MailerQ on the same server, and when you do not use a special vhost.